guiyomh/dagger-addo/slides.md

 <!--
 Dagger is a programmable CI/CD engine that runs your pipelines in containers.
-Dagger executes your pipelines entirely as standard OCI containers.
 This has several benefits:

-- Instant local testing
+- Instant local testing: I can modify the pipeline and test it locally before sharing it
-- Portability: the same pipeline can run on your local machine, a CI runner, a dedicated server, or any container hosting service.
+- Portability: the same pipeline can run on your local machine, a CI runner, a dedicated server,...
 - Superior caching: every operation is cached by default, and caching works the same everywhere
-- Compatibility with the Docker ecosystem: if it runs in a container, you can add it to your pipeline.
+- Compatibility with the Docker ecosystem: if you have a tool that works in a container.
+You can add it to your pipeline.
 -->
 ---